b-forster/dnd-archivist/README.md

 - User logins
 - Persistent database storage
 - Support for tracking more detailed character stats: feats, equipment, spells, etc.
+- Helper text and info icons in character setup dialog with links to 5e manual for more transparency and context
 - Implement external fantasy name generator for randomized name suggestions
 - Interface for uploading avatar and/or generating AI art for character portrait
 - Create campaigns and invite other users